 Close Out Last Week:

 Get everything to a safe stopping point.
 Clear the email queue, wrap up actions, close the loop on conversations.
 Don't leave anything hanging that might wake you up in the middle of the night over the next few days.
-You don't have to complete everything, just bring the things to a pause.
+You don't have to complete everything, just bring the things to an acceptable pause.

 Now Build Your Weekly Plan